flavioesposito/live_migration/README.md

   Intructions can be found at: http://stanford.edu/~boyd/ggplab/

-  Start with the file MAIN_full_utility_impact_multiVM.m Further comments are present within each matlab file.
+  Start with the file MAIN_full_utility_impact_multiVM.m Further comments are within each matlab file.

 COPYRIGHT